Are you looking for the best things to do in Iceland? This guide has some of the most amazing places to visit in Iceland.

 Take A Dip In The Reykjadalur Hot Springs

-To reach Reykjadalur Hot Springs you will have to hike for about an hour, but don’t worry.
-It’s one of the easiest hikes in Iceland, and the hike boats beauty of its own, including untouched waterfalls and grazing sheep.
+To reach Reykjadalur Hot Springs, you will have to hike for about an hour and the trail is steep.
+The hike boasts a beauty of its own, including untouched waterfalls and grazing sheep.

 Peek Behind The Magic Of The Seljalandsfoss Waterfall

-While everyone goes to see the Seljalandsfoss Waterfall, most have no idea that the Gljufrabui Waterfall not that far away!
+While everyone goes to see the Seljalandsfoss Waterfall, most have no idea that the Gljufrabui Waterfall is not far away!

-To reach the Gljufrabui Waterfall, head right from the Seljalandsfoss waterfall and continue until you reach the campground.
-You should see a sign on your right for the Gljufrabui Waterfall.
+To reach the Gljufrabui Waterfall, head right from Seljalandsfoss and continue until you see a sign for the Gljufrabui Waterfall.
 You’ll see a cavern with a river, and you’ll have to hop through the river on the rocks (preferably in waterproof boots).

 Peek At The Skogafoss Waterfall From Above

 Many of the best things to do in Iceland are hopping from one waterfall to another.
 Why not add the Skogafoss Waterfall to your list?

 This 200-foot waterfall can be viewed from both the base and from the top.